 How to Become a Police Sketch Artist: Career Roadmap

 Research the requirements to become a police sketch artist.
-Learn about the job description and read the step-by-step process to start a career in police sketch artistry.
+Learn about the job description, and read the step-by-step process to start a career in police sketch artistry.

 Do I Want to Be a Police Sketch Artist?

 Police sketch artists, also known as forensic or composite artists, interview victims and witnesses to create images of suspects.
 Their sketches may be used by police or released to the public to help apprehend criminals.
 Additionally, people in this position sometimes create age-progressed photos of missing persons or identify remains by bone structure.
 These sketch artists often work as freelancers for several police departments.
-Working on a freelance basis can mean a degree of freedom in scheduling, but working for law enforcement means that these professionals might be called upon during any hour.
+Working on a freelance basis can mean a degree of freedom in scheduling, but working for law enforcement means that these professionals might be called upon at any hour.